“Now we see as if in a mirror dimly… but then we will see face to face.”[a]

 In doing God’s word, we allow the implanted word to grow, and in that growth our understanding of God increases.
 The image of God that we see through ourselves becomes more accurate and more real as we “do” God’s word.

 Love is patient and kind; love does not envy or boast; it is not arrogant or rude.
 It does not insist on its own way; it is not irritable or resentful; it does not rejoice at wrongdoing, but rejoices with the truth.
 Love bears all things, believes all things, hopes all things, endures all things.

 Our view of ourselves and God may be distorted by many things, but sin[f] is the primary way our view of God gets distorted.
 Sin means “missing the mark”.
 When we engage in sin, therefore, we are engaging in actions, thoughts and a heart attitude that misses the mark of who we are and who we are meant to be.
-Sin distorts the filter through which we see God as a consequence.
+Sin distorts the filter through which we see God.

 We are the mechanism not only through which God reveals Himself to others, but we (our bodies, hearts and minds) are the mechanism through which God reveals Himself to us!

 If we have yielded ourselves to God and have allowed God to take the “throne” in our hearts, minds and lives, we begin to see God as He really is.
 The image becomes clearer; our understanding of God grows.